-Using the "Byobu currently does not launch at login (toggle on)" option will cause by but to be executed any time a terminal is opened.
-Changes made to by obu are on a per user basis, and will not affect other users on the system.
+Using the "Byobu currently does not launch at login (toggle on)" option will cause byobu to be executed any time a terminal is opened.
+Changes made to byobu are on a per user basis, and will not affect other users on the system.